(Grades Pre-K-4)

 Teacher: Alece Campbell

-(Early Elementary/Spanish) Elementary Introduction to Spanish (Grades K-2)
+(Early Elementary/Spanish) Spanish (Grades K-3)

 This class will introduce younger students to Spanish using classic, living books and fun in-class activities.
 We will learn letters, numbers, vocabulary and commonly used phrases. **If your student has already taken this course, they can join us again—each session features new content.